libasoles/fullstack-assessment/README.md

 ## Description

-This project is a fullstack assessment for `Number 8`.
+This project is my solution to a full-stack assessment for a recruitment process.
 It is a simple application that allows users to create, list and delete employees, as well as editing a couple attributes.

 It's divided into two parts: the `backend` API and the `frontend` application.
 You can see more details about each part here: